oldweather/20CRv3-diagnostics/_sources/instructions.rst.txt

 How to use this dataset
 =======================

-This document is hard to reproduce, as it uses on pre-release data, which is not widely available.
+This document is hard to reproduce, as it uses pre-release data, which is not widely available.

 This document is kept under version control in a `git repository <https://en.wikipedia.org/wiki/Git>`_.
 The repository is hosted on `GitHub <https://github.com/>`_ (and the documentation made with `GitHub Pages <https://pages.github.com/>`_).
 The repository is `<https://github.com/oldweather/20CRv3-diagnostics>`_.
 This repository contains everything you need to reproduce or extend this work **except** the 20CRv3 data, which is not yet released.